-The Target® Breach in November 2013 lives infamously in our memories and has served as a pivot point for all businesses with regard to third party vendor management.
+The Target® Breach in November 2013 lives infamously in our memories and has served as a pivot point for all businesses with regard to third party vendor management (TPRM).
 After all, who could have imagined that the giant retailer would have been breached through a seemingly insignificant third party that didn’t seem to have direct network access?

 The incident raised concerns not just in retail, but throughout the business world.
 Executives everywhere are questioning themselves: If Target could get hacked, and it happened through their HVAC vendor’s lapse in security, could it happen to us just as easily?
 As the business owner, it is your responsibility to ensure that your vendors are following appropriate security practices.
 After a data breach occurs, the trail of liability may lead directly back to your organization depending on how you manage(d) your risk.
 Organizations can’t outsource security breach liability with a contract.